 The next step is for the victim to file a petition with the court, which will then issue a protection order requiring the abuser to stay away from the victim and her family.
 The protection order can also include other provisions such as ordering the abuser to surrender any firearms he may have in his possession.
 If the abuser violates the protection order, he can be arrested and charged with contempt of court.

-What are the Violence Penalties in Pakistan?
+What are the penalties for domestic violence in Pakistan?

-Under Pakistani law, violence is a criminal offense.
-The penalties for violence depend on the severity of the offense and can range from a fine to imprisonment.
+Under Pakistani law, domestic violence is a criminal offense.
+The penalties for domestic violence depend on the severity of the offense and can range from a fine to imprisonment.
 In some cases, the offender may also be required to pay restitution to the victim.

-- A fine of up to RS.
+- A fine of up to Rs.
 100,000

 - Imprisonment for up to 2 years